-So I was surrounded with NPD at work (as usual), and over the years I had created an NPD-free zone at home through my design.
-However, my own NPD’d mother continued to progress into the seemingly strongly related Frontal Temporal Lobe Dementia.
-I was getting frequent and alarming calls from her landlord and it looked as though we were going to have to put her in a home that I couldn’t afford.
+So I was surrounded with NPD at work (as usual), but over the years I had created an NPD-free zone at home through my design.
+I had spent a good deal of time working with the energy of my surroundings: colours, textures, furnishings – I had created an energetic sanctuary in my home, from which I knew I could manifest my desires.
+However, my own NPD’d mother was not only daily phoning and berating me but she continued to progress into the seemingly strongly related Frontal Temporal Lobe Dementia.
+I was getting frequent and alarming calls from her landlord and it looked as though we were going to have to put her in a home.
 Narcissistic Personality Disorder was surrounding me…and, as I found out, it was physical as well as metaphorical.
-I could no longer ignore its effects on my body.
+I could no longer ignore its’ effects on my body.

 I had started with a new therapist about 6 months earlier.
 She specializes in NPD and we were working, specifically, on protection from Narcissistic Abuse.
 Having worked with these people for 20 years, I realized I couldn’t possibly control whether or not I was to engage with a narcissist – they’re everywhere!
 However, in working with my therapist and others, I was able to develop practices that helped me feel protected and safe from further harm from those narcissists that are unavoidable.
 One such practice is meditation.